How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 30:53

-So, yeah, I like to look at it where you start to see it tick up, right?
-That’s LT one, right?
-And then also, so if that’s what we’re just talking about lactate, right?
-But if we’re talking about, you know, ventilatory data, we’re looking at gas exchange.
+So, yeah, I like to look at it where you start to see it tick up.
+That’s LT1, we’re just talking about lactate, but if we’re talking about ventilatory data, we’re looking at gas exchange.
 We’re looking at when the oxygen utilization starts to starts to kick up as a ratio to the total volume of air being expired.
 So that’s the other marker, and we’ll also see that reflected in fat utilization.
 So fat utilization drops off like we mentioned earlier.
-So all those markers combined help me figure out where the top of zone two is,
+So all those markers combined help me figure out where the top of Zone Two is.

 Rob Pickels 31:31

-and I’ll say that that upward tick that Jared is talking about to define LT one is oftentimes between absolute values of 1.5 and 2.0 millimoles of octant.
-But to say that it’s always two millimoles for people, I had grossly underestimates the differences that people have.
-Oh yeah, here’s
+I’ll say that that upward tick that Jared is talking about to define LT1 is oftentimes between absolute values of 1.5 and 2.0 millimoles, but to say that it’s always two millimoles for people, grossly underestimates the differences that people have.

-the other really important point that I’m going to make.
-Going back to the what is the percentage you look at the shape of that bottom part of the curve before it really kicks up, out of shape.
-And it’s going to be very different depending on the athlete.
-You have, that top pro, it is flat, flat, flat, and then it really kicks up.
+Here’s the other really important point that I’m going to make, going back to the what is the percentage.
+You look at the shape of that bottom part of the curve before it really kicks up and it’s going to be very different depending on the athlete.
+You have that top pro, it is flat, flat, flat, and then it really kicks up.
 You have a less fit athlete, it’s actually going to start creeping up earlier on.
-So where that zone, that aerobic threshold that VT one is is going to be very different depending on the nature of the individual.
+So where that zone, that aerobic threshold that VT1 is is going to be very different depending on the nature of the individual.
 So to be able to say aerobic threshold is 72% or 75% of your functional threshold is just too much of a simplification.
-Yeah,

 Rob Pickels 32:36